Other languages

 DXing

-DXing (said to stand for Distance Unknown) is the practice of conducting two-way communication with remote radio stations from distances that would generally be considered inaudible at a given frequency.
+DXing (said to stand for Distance Unknown) is conducting two-way communication with remote radio stations from long distances that is generally inaudible at a given frequency.

-High frequencies on the HF bands are the most common frequency bands for DXing.
-But DXing also happens at VHF and UHF frequencies as well.
+High frequencies on the HF bands are DXing's most common frequency bands.
+But DXing happens at VHF and UHF frequencies as well.

 Some bands propagate globally during the day (generally, 20 meters and above).
 Other bands propagate globally at night (160 meters, 80 meters, and 40 meters).